oormicreations/VSEIndic/README.md

 **Help | Source | Updates** brings you to this page on GitHub.

+**Create Index** creates an index of chapters and their timecodes out of the specified track.
+It is printed in the console.
+You can copy it from there, and use it on YouTube, for example.

 **Notes**

 * You will need unicode fonts installed for the text to show up correctly.
 All fonts may not work.
 For Indic languages **Sanskrit2003.ttf** works nicely.
 It can be freely downloaded from many websites.